manifold-systems/manifold/manifold-deps-parent/manifold-templates/README.md

   <% } %>
 ```
 The above template renders just one line of text consisting of the two characters in the word `Hi`; none of the
 whitespace immediately preceding or following the language constructs are included.

+>Note the [`nest`](#nest) directive retains indentation to support use-cases such as *code generation* where whitespace
+>is significant.

 # Spark Java Support